HoGentTIN/linux-training-hogent/modules/squid/030_squid_theory.md

 The default squid setup only allows localhost access.
-To enable access for a private network range, look for the \"INSERT YOUR OWN RULE(S) HERE\...\" sentence in squid.conf and add two lines similar to the screenshot below.
+To enable access for a private network range, look for the \"INSERT YOUR OWN RULE(S) HERE...\" sentence in squid.conf and add two lines similar to the screenshot below.

     # INSERT YOUR OWN RULE(S) HERE TO ALLOW ACCESS FROM YOUR CLIENTS